-By Adam Pick on December 3, 2013
+By Adam Pick on October 30, 2014

 So you know, Dr. Robert Bonow, is a world-renown cardiologist who specializes in medical treatment for valve disease and a past chair of the American College of Cardiology / American Heart Association Task Force of Practice Guidelines of Patients with Valvular Disease.
 Dr. Patrick McCarthy is a heart valve guru having performed over 10,000 cardiac procedures.
-Currently, Dr. McCarthy is the #1 recommended heart valve surgeon at our Surgeon Finder tool.
+Currently, Dr. McCarthy is the #1 recommended heart valve surgeon at our Surgeon Finder.

 Keep on tickin!